wombleton/gitlaw-nz/acts/A/Animal Welfare Act 1999.md

     *   (c) give such other public notice of the making of that Order in Council as the Minister thinks fit.

-    (2) Despite subsection (1), the publication in accordance with the [Acts and Regulations Publication Act 1989][288] of any Order in Council made under this section is deemed for all purposes to be notice thereof to all persons concerned, and in any prosecution under this Act the liability of the accused is to be determined accordingly.
+    (2) Despite subsection (1), the publication in accordance with the [Legislation Act 2012][288] of any Order in Council made under this section is deemed for all purposes to be notice thereof to all persons concerned, and in any prosecution under this Act the liability of the defendant is to be determined accordingly.

+    Section 7(2): amended, on 5 August 2013, by [section 77(3)][290] of the Legislation Act 2012 (2012 No 119).

+    Section 7(2): amended, on 1 July 2013, by [section 413][291] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 8 Act to bind the Crown